 Peace Studies Conference features Gandhi's grandson

-The grandson of legendary India leader and peace activist Mahatma Gandhi will be one of the featured speakers at the 23rd annual Peace Studies Conference Sept.
-26-27 at the College of Saint Benedict, St. Joseph.
+The grandson of legendary India leader and peace activist Mahatma Gandhi will speak at the 23rd annual CSB/SJU Peace Studies Conference Sept.
+26-27 at CSB.

 Rajmohan Gandhi speaks on "Gandhi in the 21st Century" at 7 p.m.
 Sunday, Sept.
-26 at room 204, Gorecki Dining and Conference Center, CSB.
-His lecture, as are all events at the conference, is free and open to the public.
+26 at 204 Gorecki Dining and Conference Center, CSB.

 Gandhi is a journalist and author who has written widely on the Indian independence movement and its leaders, Indo-Pakistan relations, human rights and conflict resolution.
 His comprehensive biography of his grandfather was published in 2006 to critical acclaim.
 Gandhi, who is the president of Initiatives of Change International, is a research professor at the University of Illinois at Urbana-Champaign.

-• Two concurrent sessions begin at 2:40 p.m.
-Steven Thomas, assistant professor of English at the College of Saint Benedict and Saint John's University, presents "A Theology of Development, Women's Empowerment and the Environment in Ethiopia: The Gudina Tumsa Foundation" in room 204A, Gorecki Dining and Conference Center.
-Julie Andrzejewski, co-coordinator of the Social Responsibility Program at St. Cloud State University, presents "Peace and the Environment: Exploring the Connections" at room 204B, Gorecki Dining and Conference Center.
+- Two concurrent sessions begin at 2:40 p.m.
+Steven Thomas, assistant professor of English at CSB/SJU, presents "A Theology of Development, Women's Empowerment and the Environment in Ethiopia: The Gudina Tumsa Foundation" in 204A Gorecki Dining and Conference Center.
+Julie Andrzejewski, co-coordinator of the Social Responsibility Program at St. Cloud State University, presents "Peace and the Environment: Exploring the Connections" in 204B Gorecki Dining and Conference Center.

-• Derek Larson, associate professor of history and environmental studies at CSB and SJU, and Theo Eggermont, sustainability fellow at CSB and SJU, present "Environmental Sustainability in Higher Education" at 4:15 p.m. at room 204A, Gorecki Dining and Conference Center.
+- Derek Larson, associate professor of history and environmental studies at CSB/SJU, and Theo Eggermont, sustainability fellow at CSB/SJU, present "Environmental Sustainability in Higher Education" at 4:15 p.m. in 204A Gorecki Dining and Conference Center.

 Kaiser, a native of Perham, Minn., was a graduate of Saint John's Preparatory School and attended SJU for two years before joining the Army.
 He worked in Kenya following his ordination as a priest in 1964.
 He was killed in Kenya under mysterious circumstances in 2000.

-The conference is co-sponsored by the CSB/SJU Peace Studies Department, Environmental Studies Department and the Asian Studies Program; Amnesty International; the Peace Studies Club; the African Studies Learning Community; and the master's program in Social Responsibility at St. Cloud State.
+The conference is co-sponsored by CSB/SJU Peace studies, environmental studies and the Asian studies; Amnesty International; the Peace Studies Club; the African Studies Learning Community; and the master's program in social responsibility at St. Cloud State.